to main page

 my 1956 Vibroplex Blue Racer bug.

-My father, Ralph, had made the desk in woodshop while attending Ann Arbor (Michigan) High School in about 1936.
+My father, Ralph, had made the desk in woodshop while attending Ann Arbor (Michigan) High School in 1937.

 He had "donated" it for my shortwave listening (SWL) in about 1963 which continued throughout my amateur radio career to this day.